-- New features in version 5 will need to be validated by Production section.
+- New features in version 5 will need to be validated by the Production section.

 To minimize the maintenance burden, unused features may be removed.

-- It provides python 2.7 and Python3 api, to ease the testing process.
+- It provides python 2.7 and Python3 API, to ease the testing and migration process.

-There is no change in the python API, other than addition of new features
+There is no change in the python API, other than the addition of new features

 which meant sticking with a single version of boost, to maintain compatibility between versions.